 - Check what time is the pickup.
 Tours run in summer and winter, but at different times.
 At the end of winter time, the schedule might change an hour or two.

-- Bring your camera or smart phone.
+- Bring your camera (like my Canon G9x) or smart phone.
 You do get the opportunity to make pictures of the moon through the telescope and some night shots.
 I was too busy staring through the telescope, so I didn’t take any and now regret it.

 - Ask questions if you do not understand things.
 The guides are more than happy to explain again.
 They wish to educate you and spread their wisdom.